timwarnock/best-practices-and-notes/good-code.md

   + secure
   + fault-tolerant

 And while it's easy to list nice attributes of good code, from test coverage to a clean and readable style, good code always starts off as bad code.
 No one writes good code from scratch.
-We edit and massage bad code until it becomes better; we continuously test, and we demo our ***working*** software to users, refining the code until it slowly approaches what might be considered good.
+We edit and massage bad code until it becomes better; we continuously test, and we demo our ***working*** software to our users, refining the code until it slowly approaches what might be considered good.

 But okay, is there any way to measure this objectively?

 ## high performance